inuwa/dlg-ui-engineer-test/README.md

 ## Instructions

- - Clone this repository `git clone git@github.com:inuwa/dlg-ui-test.git`
+ - Download the zip file **dlg-ui-excercise.zip** and uncompress it.
  - Navigate to the folder `cd <PATH-TO-FOLDER>/dlg-ui-test`. _replace <PATH-TO-FOLDER> with the path to the cloned folder.
  - Install node_module dependencies `npm install`
  - Start the data api `npm run serve-api`
- - Open anotther terminal window and  `ng serve`.
+ - Open anotther terminal window and run `npm run start`.
 Navigate to `http://localhost:4200/`.

 ##